IrenaStoyneva/Java-Fundamentals-May-2023/README.md

 # Java-Fundamentals-May-2023
-Here you can find some of the most interesting tasks for me from SoftUni Java Fundamentals tested in Judge.
+Here you can find some of the most interesting tasks for me from SoftUni Java Fundamentals.